irshadgit/vayu-pipeline-copilot/README.md

-# Vayu Pipeline Copilot 🚀
+# Vayu: The Copilot for Your Data Pipelines 🚀
 A conversational AI assistant for interacting with workflow orchestration tools.
 Currently supporting Apache Airflow, Vayu helps you manage and interact with your data pipelines through natural language conversations.

 ## Architecture